codingteam/naggum/docs/usage.rst

     (valid atom) ; this is a comment

-Low level syntax
+Low-level syntax
 ----------------

-Naggum low level syntax is closer to `CIL`_.
+Naggum low-level syntax is closer to `CIL`_.
 It may be used to define CLI constructs such as assemblies, modules, types and methods.
-Every ``.nga`` file may contain multiple (including zero) assembly definitions.
+Every ``.nga`` file may contain zero or more assembly definitions.

 Assembly definition
 ^^^^^^^^^^^^^^^^^^^